 Supporting the Harbor Shores Development Project

 Working with local officials and community leaders, I helped lead the way for the Harbor Shores development project, including the cleanup of the former industrial site.
-This project is already beginning to yield tremendous dividends in Benton Harbor through new public green space, a growing local tax base, and revived economic development.
+This project is already beginning to yield tremendous dividends in Benton Harbor through new public green space, a growing local tax base, revived economic development, and local jobs.

 Shielding Business Owners from New Health Care Mandates